 Myrtle Avenue Brooklyn Partnership is excited to launch a new partnership with technology startup Benefit Kitchen.

 Benefit Kitchen is a free financial literacy platform that connects working families with a path out of poverty.
-In 10 minutes, you can learn about your eligibility and estimated dollar amounts for up to 18 federal, state, and local benefits, unlocking up to $13,000 for your household annually!
+In under 10 minutes, you can learn about your eligibility and estimated dollar amounts for up to 18 federal, state, and local benefits, unlocking up to $13,000 for your household annually!
 The quick screening also provides information about how to apply for Food Stamps, Medicaid, WIC, TANF, HEAP, tax credits, child care and other benefits.

 We’ve partnered with Benefit Kitchen to add local benefits and resources to the screener.
 The Myrtle Avenue screener will reveal both government/non-profit resources as well as local merchant offerings, which helps stretch household budgets even further (ie. discount eye exams for families eligible for Medicaid, local grocery stores that accept SNAP).